n7on/docker-internals/README.md

 * `ipc`.
 Inter-Process Communication namespace.
 Like shared memory, message queues and semaphores.
 * `cgroup`.
 Cgroup namespace.

 Each namespace is held by at least 1 process.
 And a process can only belong to one namespace for each type at a given time.
-And all processes per default actually belong to one of each types in the `default namespaces`.
+And all processes per default actually belong to one of each types in the `default namespaces`, which are held by the systems `PID 1`.
 So in that sense, `the host is also a container`.
 This can be visualized using `lsns`:

 ```bash
 # list the init process namespaces